MIND-NYSPI/xnat-cs-tutorial/tutorial_part4.md

     }
   ```

 We've made a couple of different choices here than in the bet command.
-Before, we allowed the command line input that provided the name of our output to be null, i.e., we set "required" to "false", and we provided a default value so that the program in the application-program interface (i.e., us, at the Swagger UI) didn't have to provide it.
+Before, we allowed the command line input that provided the name of our output to be null, i.e., we set "required" to "false", and we provided a default value so that the program in the application-program interface (us, at the Swagger UI) didn't have to provide it.
 Either choice is valid; it's up to the person writing the command to decide.

 Another thing you might notice is that the input "dof" has a "command-line-flag".
 In command line text, a flag is a character or set of characters preceded by a hyphen that tells a computer program how to interpret what comes next.
 In FLIRT, the flag "-dof" precedes the number of degrees of freedom.
 This means when we provide the input at the Swagger UI we don't have to say "-dof 12", but instead can provide simply, "12" (or however many degrees of freedom we choose).
 It also would have been valid to to leave `command-line-flag` as null, and have the input format be "-dof 12".